Acer palmatum var. atropurpureum 'Bloodgood' - Japanese Maple

 Interesting Notes:

-Mainly used as a single specimen in the landscape the Japanese maple make a striking display when used to line a driveway or along property lines or in groupings.
-The recommended spacing for this tree is 20 feet apart when used in this way.
+Mainly used as a single specimen; in landscapes the Japanese maple makes a striking display when used to line a driveway, along property lines or in groupings.
+When used in this way, the recommended spacing for this tree is 20 feet apart .

 Japanese maple Growing and Maintenance Tips